OpenZeppelin/cairo-contracts/docs/Extensibility.md

 ### Contracts

 - Can import from libraries
-- Should implement external functions if needed
+- Should implement `@external` functions if needed
 - Should implement a constructor that calls initializers
 - Must not call initializers on any function aside the constructor